nais/doc/addons/azure-ad.md

 #### Path

-The secret should be available at
+The secret should be available as files at

 ```
 /var/run/secrets/nais.io/azure
 ```

+as well as environment variables.

 #### Contents

-The following describes the contents of that secret.
+The following describes the contents of the aforementioned secret.

 ##### `AZURE_APP_CLIENT_ID`